Santa Must Need Storage, Right?

 What About Santa’s Sleigh?

 But if taken a step further, this could certainly be an answer to the age-old question of how Santa delivers all those presents using just his sleigh.
 He obviously makes a lot of trips back and forth to his storage units in each town!
-He loads up the sleigh and makes his rounds in Seattle, Santa Clara, and San Pedro, Portland, Pasco, and Poulsbo, and all cities in between.
+He loads up the sleigh and makes his rounds in Seattle, Santa Clara, San Pedro, Portland, Pasco, Fremont, and all cities in between.

 Aside from presents, there could be other items that Santa would put into a storage unit.
 For instance, when the sleigh isn’t in use (which is to say 364 days of the year), it’s got to be kept somewhere safe and dry.
 A storage unit fits the bill!
 Just how big remains to be seen, but we would imagine a fairly big one that is a drive-up unit rather than an inside one would make the most sense.